Maamanithan (2022 film): Music

-The film marked the first time collaboration of Ilaiyaraaja and his son Yuvan Shankar Raja working together.
+The film marked the first collaboration of Ilaiyaraaja and his son Yuvan Shankar Raja working together and the final song recorded by his daughter and playback singer Bhavatharini before her death to cancer.
 Ilaiyaraaja's inclusion in the project was announced on 25 January 2018, when he was felicitated with Padma Vibushan by the Government of India, Yuvan stated that the collaboration with his father and brother, made his "journey of a music director being meaningful and purposeful".
 The film's director Seenu Ramasamy also thanked Yuvan for his initiative in bringing the Raja family collaborate on a project, in his interview with The Times of India.

 Recording for the film's soundtrack began during September 2019, and completed in May 2020.
 The album featuring five songs had lyrics written by Pa.
 Vijay and Palani Bharathi.
-Ilaiyaraaja took charge of recording the songs and film score, while Yuvan did the arrangements for the soundtrack.
+Ilaiyaraaja took charge of recording the songs and film score, while Yuvan made the arrangements for the soundtrack.
 The first single track "Thattiputta" was released by U1 Records on 7 April 2021, which had vocals performed by Ilaiyaraaja and written by Pa.
 Vijay.
 Another song "Ye Rasa" was released on 28 May 2021, which also had a promotional video featuring Yuvan Shankar Raja.

 Release

 Theatrical

-The film was scheduled for a theatrical release during September and October 2019, but was delayed indefinitely due to a lawsuit filed against the producers by Jayaseelan who earlier registered the same title for his film.
+The film was reportedly scheduled for a theatrical release during September and October 2019, but was delayed indefinitely due to a lawsuit filed against the producers by Jayaseelan who earlier registered the same title for his film.
 In March 2021, Seenu Ramasamy tweeted that Yuvan Shankar Raja had acquired the title rights from Jayaseelan and further stated that the promotions will begin for the film under the title Maamanithan.
-The producers started negotiating with streaming platforms for a direct digital release, as theatres being shut down due to the COVID-19 pandemic.
-LetsOTT revealed that the film is scheduled for a digital release through ZEE5 which purchased the digital rights, although no official confirmation has been made by the producers.
+The producers reportedly started negotiating with streaming platforms for a direct-to-streaming release, as theatres were shut down due to the COVID-19 pandemic.
+LetsOTT revealed that the film is scheduled for a digital release through either ZEE5 or Amazon Prime Video, although no official confirmation was made by the producers.
 The film was theatrically released on 24 June 2022.

 Distribution

-Both the Tamil Nadu and the Kerala distribution rights of the film has been bagged by R. K. Suresh under the banner Studio 9 Productions.
+Both the Tamil Nadu and the Kerala distribution rights of the film have been bagged by R. K. Suresh under the banner Studio 9 Productions.

-Home Media
+Home media

-The digital rights of the film has been acquired by Aha Tamil, while the satellite rights of the film has been acquired by Zee Tamil.
+The digital rights of the film has been acquired by Aha Tamil, where it began streaming from 15 July 2022.